-The panel discussed the merits of having three, four, or five performance levels.
-The minimum number of performance levels permitted under federal regulation is three, where there must be a level at, above, and below proficient.
-A vast majority of states have four performance levels.
-Illinois currently has five performance levels on the Illinois Assessment of Readiness (IAR), so this option was presented as well.
-Some participants favored three levels because that places the focus on proficiency, and additional levels are not vital to the assessment's primary interpretation and uses.
+The panel discussed the merits of having 3, 4, or 5 performance levels.
+Some participants favored three levels because it places the focus on proficiency and additional levels are not vital to the assessment's primary interpretation and uses.

 However, a majority of panel members supported establishing four performance levels for all state assessment programs.
-At least one level would describe advanced achievement and another would correspond with "proficiency" (however named); the other two levels would describe performance that approaches proficiency.
+At least one level would describe advanced achievement; one level would correspond with "proficiency" (however named), and the other two levels would describe performance that approaches proficiency.